Migrating from Dynamics SL to Dynamics 365

 • Look for potential solutions.
 Solutions should explicitly address the pain points each group experiences on the job–be it the CFO’s forecasting challenges or inconsistencies between sales & marketing.
 That means you’ll want to take a close look at the functionality offered by Dynamics 365 out-of-the-box, MS add-ons, and ISV solutions.
 For example, Velosio offers a few solutions that bring advanced project management and financial capabilities to Dynamics Business Central so that SMBs with complex requirements don’t need to invest in enterprise software they don’t need just for a couple of modules.

-Weigh Your Migrations Options
+Weigh Your Dynamics SL to D365 Migrations Options

 There are two main paths from SL to D365.
 You can perform a direct upgrade or opt for a full implementation.